aws-samples/infrastructure-assessment-iac-automation/README.md

      - From the left pane select `Crawlers` under `Data Catalog` section.
      - Select crawler with name `iac-tool-qa-resource-iac-json-crawler`.
      - Run the crawler and wait for its execution.
-     - After successful execution, it will create a glue catalog table which will be used by AWS Quicksight to visualize the data.
+     - After successful execution, it will create a glue catalog table which will be used by AWS QuickSight to visualize the data.

-4. Deploy Quicksight construct -
+4. Deploy QuickSight construct -
 *Note: Step#3 must be executed before proceeding for this step.*
-Uncomment the code present between comments `#Quicksight setup - start` and `#Quicksight setup - ends`(which creates `Quicksight DataSource` and `Quicksight DataSet` in quicksight account) in [resource_iac_tool_stack.py](./lib/resource_iac_tool_stack.py).
+Uncomment the code present between comments `#QuickSight setup - start` and `#QuickSight setup - ends`(which creates `QuickSight DataSource` and `QuickSight DataSet` in quicksight account) in [resource_iac_tool_stack.py](./lib/resource_iac_tool_stack.py).
 After uncommenting it execute below command for deploying changes.
     ```bash
     cdk deploy
     ```
-5. To create AWS Quicksight dashboard follow below steps:
+5. To create AWS QuickSight dashboard follow below steps:

-    *Note: [AWS Quicksight](https://aws.amazon.com/quicksight) is a paid service, please go through [AWS Quicksight pricing](https://aws.amazon.com/quicksight/pricing/) before creating analysis and dashboard.*
+    *Note: [AWS QuickSight](https://aws.amazon.com/quicksight) is a paid service, please go through [AWS QuickSight pricing](https://aws.amazon.com/quicksight/pricing/) before creating analysis and dashboard.*

     Refer this [page](https://docs.aws.amazon.com/quicksight/latest/user/creating-an-analysis.html) to get understand about AWS QuickSight analysis creation.

     To create a sample analysis for this solution please follow steps:
     - Go to AWS QuickSight [console](quicksight.aws.amazon.com) and [select region](https://docs.aws.amazon.com/quicksight/latest/user/customizing-quicksight.html) where resources are deployed.
-    - From the left pane select `Datasets` and validate if dataset named `ct-operations-iac-ds` has been created in AWS Quicksight dataset.
+    - From the left pane select `Datasets` and validate if dataset named `ct-operations-iac-ds` has been created in AWS QuickSight dataset.
 If not then please re-visit [Step 4](#configure-and-deploy-the-resource-assessment-tool#4).
     - Select dataset `ct-operations-iac-ds` and click on `USE IN ANALYSIS`.
     - Select the sheet with default setting.
     - select the respective columns from the field list on left side.